Last updated June 2022

 After Bukkekjerka, we had to get back in the car and drive on as we had a ferry to catch that evening.
 However, the Norwegian Scenic Route Andøya had one last surprise in store for us.
 Just after we left Bukkekjerka we suddenly came to a little gem of a sandy beach.
 Since we were so short on time, we unfortunately could not stop, and so we only snapped a few pictures as we passed by.
 A real pity, since the small beach looked like yet another idyllic stopping point.

 We thoroughly enjoyed our drive along Norwegian Scenic Route Andøya and wish we had planned it differently so that we could have explored the island better.
 In fact, we thought Andøya Island was just as beautiful as the much more known Lofoten Islands, and greatly appreciated that there was a lot less traffic there.
 Just this fact made it easy to stop along the way and enjoy the gorgeous surroundings.
 Driving the Norwegian Scenic Route Andøya is a trip we highly recommend!

 - Andøya Island is located north of Lofoten in Nordland county.
 In driving time, Andøya is approximately 20 hours away from Oslo.
 See more information about Andøya and how to get there at Visit Andøya’s website.

 - Norwegian Scenic Route Andøya can be driven in both the southbound and northbound directions.
-We arrived on Andøya Island from the south and chose to take Highway 82 along the east side of Andøya up to Andenes, and then drove the Norwegian Scenic Route in a southbound direction.
+We arrived on Andøya Island from the south and chose to take County Road 82 along the east side of Andøya up to Andenes, and then drove the Norwegian Scenic Route in a southbound direction.
 This “round-trip” of Andøya is about 110 km in total.

 - It is also possible to bike along Norwegian Scenic Route Andøya, which is part of National Cycle Route 1.
 Note that there are no bike lanes, and that parts of the road are exposed to the wind.